About Me

 Cauliflower soup

 I first came across this soup in Norway in 1985 and have loved it ever since.
-Although using a cauliflower for soup may seem rather extravagant, you can usually get two meals out of a very large one and make use of the stem, to boot.
+Although using a whole cauliflower for soup may seem rather extravagant, you can usually get two meals out of a very large one and make use of the stem, to boot.
 I love this soup; it has a delicate, creamy flavour, which is even more delicious if you can make it with butter rather than olive oil.
 I like to serve it with herb bread.

 If you have any choice, try to use a floury potato for this soup; for once, it should be peeled because the soup should end up as a thick, greeny-white purée, which would be less attractive with bits of potato skin.